Most homes around here feature a chimney, often more than one. In New England we use our chimneys for different purposes.

 A chimney cap can prevent many problems down the road.
 Every chimney should have a cap!

-All caps we install come with a lifetime material warranty.
+All caps we install come with a lifetime warranty against corrosion.

 We use professional grade chimney products.
 To get more information regarding chimney maintenance products we use, visit the Chimney Saver website.